jesseatforlinx/doc/platform/rockchip/ok3588-c/OK3588-C_Linux5_10_209_User_Compilation_Manual.md

 ![Image](./images/OK3588-C_Linux5_10_209_User_Compilation_Manual/1718949389912_40538f13_42dd_4fe2_a513_8f18a1464527.png)

-Users can set the installation path according to their own habits.
+You can set the installation path according to your own habits.
 It is set by default here, so click "Next".

 ![Image](./images/OK3588-C_Linux5_10_209_User_Compilation_Manual/1718949390111_1aa013ad_5377_4660_a182_bea3db7b0227.png)